-- give a true and fair view of the state of the group's and of the company's affairs as at 30 September 2020 and of the group's profit and the group's and the company's cash flows for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and, as regards the company's financial statements, as applied in accordance with the provisions of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the group's and of the company's affairs as at 30 September 2021 and of the group's profit and the group's and company's cash flows for the year then ended; - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report and Accounts (the "Annual Report"), which comprise: the consolidated and company statements of financial position as at 30 September 2020; the consolidated statement of comprehensive income, the consolidated and company statements of cash flows, and the consolidated and company statements of changes in equity for the year then ended; the Principal Accounting Policies; and the notes to the financial statements.
+We have audited the financial statements, included within the Annual report and financial statements (the "Annual Report"), which comprise: the Consolidated and Company statements of financial position as at 30 September 2021; the Consolidated statement of comprehensive income, the Consolidated and Company statements of cash flows, and the Consolidated and Company statements of changes in equity for the year then ended; the Principal accounting policies; and the notes to the financial statements.